EmanuelAlmirante/Daimler_Technical_Exercise/README.md

   - _mvn -Dtest=TestClass1,TestClass2 test_ -> run multiple test classes
 - Package the application with _mvn package_
 - Test using Postman

+## Endpoints:

+The documentation of this API can be found at _http://localhost:8080/swagger-ui.html/_ (Note: you need to initialize the application to access this link).

+The API endpoints are also documented below, as well as some examples requests made to the API.